-- Access to some identification of needs and support services may need to be accessed through the medium of English but for there to be an awareness of the approaches to Gaelic Medium Education. - The aims and goals of Curriculum for Excellence and the Children and Young People (Scotland) Act 2014 place a responsibility on all staff to meet the needs of all learners.
+- Identifying, assessing and providing for a young person's additional support needs should be through Gaelic. - Access to some identification of needs and support services may need to be accessed through the medium of English, but for there to be an awareness of the approaches to Gaelic Medium Education. - The aims and goals of Curriculum for Excellence and the Children and Young People (Scotland) Act 2014 place a responsibility on all staff to meet the needs of all learners.